-Before performing work on oxygen systems, a safety work permit should be issued.
-Guidance on work permit systems can be found in publications such as AIGA 011 [14]:
+Before performing work on oxygen systems, a safety work permit should be issued or an equivalent safety procedure in place.
+Guidance on work permit systems can be found in publications such as AIGA 011 [17].

 Examples of precautions to be taken include: